 Special Educational Needs (SEN)

-This guide looks at the processes around ensuring a child with special educational needs gets all the support that they need.
+For more information about SEN, download our effective practice guide which looks at the processes around ensuring a child with special educational needs gets all the support that they need.

 NASEN, the UK’s leading professional association for special educational needs and disabilities, is working with the government to establish an online "one-stop-shop" portal offering all education professionals free, high quality information, resources and training for meeting the needs of children and young people aged 0-25 with SEND.
 RNIB will be sharing its resources via the gateway which we see as an important way to promote effective practice in the teaching and support of children and young people with vision impairment.
 For more information go to the Send Gateway website.